hacdias/hacdias.com/content/2022/01/22/the-house-in-the-cerulean-sea/index.md

 ---
-description: 'The House in the Cerulean Sea by TJ Klune (ISBN: 9781529087949)'
+title: Read "The House in the Cerulean Sea" by TJ Klune
 date: 2022-01-22T22:02:22.969462984Z
 categories:
 - readings